Last Updated on June 29, 2022 by Angela Vaz

 For me, that’s writing or coming up with headlines, or drawing sketches.
 You will be able to accomplish so much more in your peak zone times.

-During my low-energy time, I do very basic tasks that aren’t too heavy like replying to emails or comments, creating Pins for Pinterest, colouring my illustrations and so on.
+During my low-energy time, I do very basic tasks that aren’t too heavy like replying to emails or comments, creating Pins for Pinterest, coloring my illustrations, and so on.

 2. You can’t do everything, so don’t even try